 - Timeline: Your timeline involves the time it takes to make repairs or renovations, find a tenant, and start accepting payments.
-The longer renovations take, the higher your carrying costs will be.
+The more extended renovations take, the higher your carrying costs will be.

 Pro tip: Overestimate your expenses.
-Multifamily real estate investing almost always calls for unexpected expenses like additional repairs.
+Multifamily real estate investing almost always calls for unexpected expenses.
 It’s best to overestimate your potential costs and have a larger cash reserve than you need.
-Make sure you have an extra cushion in your repair budget when calculating your total return on investment (ROI) to ensure you won’t be left with a costly surprise.
+Ensure you have an extra cushion in your repair budget when calculating your total return on investment (ROI) to ensure you won’t be left with a costly surprise.

-When you’re learning how to buy a multifamily property, duplexes, triplexes, and fourplexes are most frequently the property type that investors start with.
+When learning how to buy your first multifamily property, duplexes, triplexes, and fourplexes are most frequently the property type that investors start with.
 Plex units differ from apartment complexes because they have a separate entrance to each unit rather than one entrance to all units.
-These residential homes with multiple units can be located in a variety of areas and are generally less complex to purchase and manage than apartment complexes.
+These residential homes with multiple units can be located in various areas and are generally less complex to purchase and manage than apartment complexes.

-Pro tip: Aspiring investors spend months trying to figure out how to buy a multifamily property with no money, and often decide house hacking is the best solution.
+Pro tip: Aspiring investors spend months figuring out how to buy a multifamily property with no money and often decide house hacking is the best solution.
 House hacking means purchasing a home as your primary residence, living in one of the units, and renting the other units to others.
-While this isn’t an ideal or long-term solution for many investors, it’s a great way to start your investment journey.
+While this isn’t an ideal or long-term solution for many investors, it’s a great way to start your real estate investment journey.

-Apartment complexes can be powerful investments because they can generate a higher amount of cash flow which isn’t as susceptible to vacancy issues.
-However, buying an apartment complex is notably more complicated than buying smaller multifamily homes.
+Apartment complexes can be powerful investments because they can generate a higher amount of cash flow that is less susceptible to vacancy issues.
+However, buying an apartment complex is notably more complicated and expensive than buying smaller multifamily homes.
 Maintenance and management costs are significantly higher, and you will generally need a commercial loan.

-For more specific details about the process of buying an apartment complex, read our guide.
+For more specific details about how to purchase a multi-unit apartment building complex, read our guide.

 If you’d prefer to skip the hassle of finding tenants for an entire building or complex, consider looking into turnkey real estate properties.
 Turnkey real estate comes with existing tenants and property managers, which can mean immediate rental income upon closing.
-Make sure you do plenty of research on the property’s current income, tenants, and property management companies, so that you’re prepared to make any necessary adjustments.
+Make sure you research the property’s current income, tenants, and property management companies so that you’re prepared to make any necessary adjustments.

-Check out our article on the Best Turnkey Real Estate Companies to learn more about what they are and how to invest in these types of properties.
+Check out our article on the Best Turnkey Real Estate Companies to learn more about how to invest in multi-unit properties and what they are.

-Experienced real estate investors know that location always has a significant impact on their financial success.
-Instead of simply buying a duplex for sale down the street, research potential neighborhoods in your area to find the most profitable locations.
+Experienced real estate investors know what to look for when buying a multifamily property, and that location significantly impacts their financial success.
+Instead of buying a duplex for sale down the street, research potential neighborhoods in your area to find the most profitable locations.
 Identifying great locations for investment properties is half the battle of making a wise investment.